olli0601/DataChallenge.2017/README.md

-# MSc Statistics Data Challenge 2017
-# Forecasting and mitigating epidemic disasters
+# MSc Statistics Data Challenge 2017: mitigating epidemic disasters

 #### Background
 The [West African Ebola virus epidemic](http://apps.who.int/ebola/our-work/achievements) was the most widespread outbreak of Ebola virus disease in history, with disastrous on local populations, and entire countries.
 Other recent examples of major infectious disease outbreaks are the [2015-2016 Zika epidemic](http://www.who.int/emergencies/zika-virus/en/), and the [MERS-coronavirus epidemic](http://www.who.int/emergencies/mers-cov/en/).